-The County, along with Alamance-Burlington School System and Alamance Community College, continue to move forward with capital facility plan which will better meet the needs of our growing population.
-Initial site plans and development have begun for the bond construction projects.
+The County, along with Alamance-Burlington School System and Alamance Community College, continue to move forward with implementation of a capital facility plan to better meet the needs of our growing population.
+Fiscal Year 2021-22 saw an increase in bond capital project spending as renovation and construction projects were well underway for our schools and community college.

-We hope that this report is a reflection of our mission and the work our departments and partner organizations have provided to residents this year.
-We invite you to look over this basic report as well as the complete CAFR available on our website, and we encourage you to reach out to us with any questions you may have.
+This report reflects our mission and the important work that our departments and partner organizations have provided to residents this year.
+We invite you to look over this basic report as well as the complete Annual Comprehensive Financial Report available on our website, and we encourage you to reach out to us with any questions you may have.